On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Introduction

 \section{Introduction}

-Over the last three decades, operator-theoretic techniques have proven to be highly successful methods of analysis of complex dynamical systems.
+Over the last three decades, operator-theoretic techniques have proven to be highly successful methods of analysis for complex dynamical systems.
 The basis of the analysis is usually the dominant eigenspectrum of a transfer operator or Koopman operator and the corresponding eigenfunctions.
-In the autonomous setting, large real spectral values correspond to almost-invariant sets \cite{DellnitzJunge99,dellnitz2000theisolated}, a concept that has been applied extensively in several fields, including molecular dynamics \cite{schutte2001transfer}, space mission design \cite{dellnilz2006space}, and physical oceanography \cite{froyland2007detection,froyland2014well,miron2019}.
-Regarding complex eigenvalues, the Halmos--von Neumann Theorem (see e.g. Theorem 17.11 \cite{eisner2015operator}) states that each ergodic measure-preserving system with discrete spectrum is isomorphic to an ergodic rotation system.
+In the autonomous setting, where the underlying dynamics does not change in time, large real spectral values correspond to almost-invariant sets (large regions of state space that have no collective state-space motion under the dynamics) \cite{DellnitzJunge99,dellnitz2000theisolated}.
+This concept has been applied extensively in several fields, including molecular dynamics \cite{schutte2001transfer} to find stable molecular conformations, space mission design \cite{dellnitz2006space} to identify orbital trapping regions, and physical oceanography \cite{froyland2007detection,froyland2014well,miron2019} to map ocean gyres and garbage patches.
+Regarding \textit{complex} eigenvalues, the Halmos--von Neumann Theorem (see e.g. \cite[Theorem 17.11]{eisner2015operator}) states that each ergodic measure-preserving system with discrete spectrum is isomorphic to an ergodic rotation system, for example, an aperiodic rotation on a $n$-torus.
 This concept has been used extensively in the context of Koopman operators, e.g.\ \cite{mezic2004comparison,rowley2009spectral}.

 The current paper takes the underlying Halmos--von Neumann idea and extends it in two ways.
-Firstly, we allow the rotation to depend on the location in phase space, rather than being fixed along a particular coordinate throughout phase space.
-Secondly, we make a detailed study of the effect of noise on the complex eigenvalues and eigenfunctions.
+Firstly, \textit{we allow the rotation to depend on the location in the state space}, rather than being fixed along a particular coordinate throughout the state space.
+Secondly, \textit{we make a detailed study of the effect of noise} on the complex eigenvalues and eigenfunctions.
 The motivation for this study is that complex dynamical systems often possess many co-existing cycles or approximate cycles.
-For example, in the Earth system, climate drivers such as the El-Ni\~no Southern Oscillation (ENSO) and the Madden--Julien Oscillation (JPO) are approximate co-existing cycles that influence the weather and climate.
-On even longer timescales, changing glacial cycles describe how northern hemisphere continental ice sheets repeatedly accumulate and melt over millions of years.
+For example, in the Earth system, climate drivers such as the El-Ni\~no Southern Oscillation (ENSO) and the Madden--Julian Oscillation (MJO) are approximate co-existing cycles that influence the weather and climate.
+On even longer timescales, changing glacial cycles describe how northern-hemisphere continental ice sheets repeatedly accumulate and melt over millions of years.